 The Town is proposing to modify the current development charges by-law as part of the study process.
-The by-law will be made available under separate cover after the release of this study.
+The by-law has been made available under separate cover.

 1. TOWN-WIDE APPROACH

 Several key steps are required in calculating any development charge.
 However, specific circumstances arise in each municipality which must be reflected in the calculation.
 Therefore, this study has been tailored for the Town's unique circumstances.
 The approach to the proposed development charges is focused on providing a reasonable alignment of development-related costs with the development that necessitates them.